Canonical variational completion and 4D Gauss-Bonnet gravity: Introduction

-Having reached the conclusion that the originally proposed 4D Gauss-Bonnet field equations cannot be variational, one may seek for alternative approaches to finding a set of regular, variational field equations, without the explicit introduction of a scalar degree of freedom.
+For field equations which are not variational, one may seek for alternative approaches to finding a set of regular, variational field equations, without the explicit introduction of a scalar degree of freedom.
 In particular, one may pose the question which set of variational field equations for the metric tensor alone would be as close as possible to the proposed equations.
-A constructive approach to answer this question is the method of canonical variational completion~\cite{Voicu:2015dxa,Krupka-book}.
+A constructive approach to answer this question is the method of \textit{canonical variational completion}~\cite{Voicu:2015dxa,Krupka-book}.
 Starting from an arbitrary set of differential equations defined on a specific coordinate chart, it yields a Lagrangian on the respective coordinate chart, whose Euler-Lagrange equations coincide with the original set of differential equations if and only if these are variational.
-In case they are not, it gives a canonical, in a sense minimal, correction term to be added to the original equations such that they become variational.
+In case they are not, it gives a canonical, in a sense minimal, correction term to be added to the original equations, such that they become variational.
 A standard example is provided by the Ricci tensor, whose canonical variational completion is the full Einstein tensor.
 Another example of successful variational completion is the canonical variational field equation for Finsler gravity~\cite{Hohmann:2019sni}.

+In the paper, we show that the truncated Gauss-Bonnet gravity equations cannot be obtained by varying any action (coordinate-invariant or not).
+Moreover, we study the possibility of extending the proposed field equations for 4-dimensional Gauss-Bonnet gravity using the method of canonical variational completion.
+To do this consistently, we first extend the construction of the Vainberg-Tonti Lagrangian - which lies at the heart of variational completion algorithm - to cases when the usual construction cannot be applied (as the integral providing it diverges); this extended algorithm is then applied to Gauss-Bonnet gravity.

-The aim of this article is to study the possibility of extending the proposed field equations for 4D Gauss-Bonnet gravity using the method of canonical variational completion.
-In the case we study here, where the original equations are not variational, one still obtains a Lagrangian whose Euler-Lagrange equations are a canonical extension of the original equations.
-However, it turns out that these canonically extended equations cannot be of second order in any dimension and do not make sense in $D=4$.
+In the case of the truncated Gauss-Bonnet gravity field equations in $D$ dimensions (which, as stated above, are not variational), we derive a Lagrangian whose Euler-Lagrange equations are the canonical variational completion of the original equations.
+It turns out that these canonically extended equations cannot be of second order in any dimension, and do not even exist in $D=4$.

 For this purpose, we split the contribution to the gravitational field equations arising from the Gauss-Bonnet term, into two parts: one part which vanishes identically in \(D = 4\) dimensions for combinatorial reasons, and does not allow for a limit \(D \to 4\), and a part which is proportional to \(D - 4\), and can hence be renormalized to yield a finite contribution also in \(D = 4\) dimensions.
 We then apply the method of variational completion to each of these terms separately, and demonstrate that due to their degree of homogeneity in the dynamical variables of the theory, the obtained canonical correction still diverges in dimension $D=4$.